slicer69/RobotServer/README.md

 This is an example command file which can be sent to the Pico W by the send-batch script mentioned above.
 It sends a few commands, blinks the Pico's light on/off, and then disconnects.

+## ble_simple_peripheral.py and ble_advertising.py

+These two libraries handle setting up and receiving Bluetooth connections.
+They do not get run directly, but are used as dependencies to main.py.